Keep Florida

 A millage rate is the amount of tax per $1,000 of taxable property value.
 For example, a millage rate of 5.2 means you pay $5.20 in taxes for every $1,000 of your property’s taxable value.

-Millage rates are set annually by local taxing authorities, such as county commissions, city councils, school boards, and special districts.
-These rates are determined based on budgetary needs and are subject to public hearings and state oversight
+Millage rates are set annually by local taxing authorities — county commissions, city councils, school boards, and special districts.
+Residents can attend public hearings and hold elected officials accountable.

 Several factors influence your property tax bill: